porter-finance/v1-core/docs/Bond.md

 ## Errors

+### BondNotYetMaturedOrPaid

-### BondNotYetMatured - operation restricted because the bond is not yet mature
+- operation restricted because the bond is not yet matured or paid

+### BondPastMaturity

-### BondPastMaturity - operation restricted because the bond has matured
+- operation restricted because the bond has matured

-### BondSupplyExceeded - attempted to mint bonds that would exceeded maxSupply
+### CollateralRatioLessThanConvertibleRatio

-### CollateralRatioLessThanConvertibleRatio - collateralRatio must be greater than convertibleRatio
+- collateralRatio must be greater than convertibleRatio

+### DecimalsOver18

+- Decimals with more than 18 digits are not supported

+### InvalidMaturityDate

-### InvalidMaturityDate - maturity date is not valid
+- maturity date is not valid

+### PaymentMet

-### PaymentMet - attempted to pay after payment was met
+- attempted to pay after payment was met

+### SweepDisallowedForToken

-### SweepDisallowedForToken - attempted to sweep a token used in the contract
+- attempted to sweep a token used in the contract

-### TokenOverflow - unexpected amount returned on external token transfer
+### ZeroAmount

-### ZeroAmount - attempted to perform an action that would do nothing
+- attempted to perform an action that would do nothing

 ## Methods